MoveOn.Org in fundraising blitz for Democrat Warren

-Separately, Warren's Facebook page said her campaign had surpassed 15,000 individual contributions just before the end of the quarter.
+Separately, Warren's Faceboook page said her campaign had surpassed 15,000 individual contributions just before the end of the quarter.

 The results showed Warren, a Harvard Law School professor and former Obama administration official, could assemble significant resources to go up against Republican Scott Brown, who has about $10 million in campaign funds on hand.